-2.1 The site lies to the south-west of Coates on the western side of Fieldside and is accessed via Lake Drove.
-The site is bounded to the east by a sporadic hedgerow and along the western boundary by a mixture of hedgerow and fence.
+2.1 The site lies to the south-west of Coates on the western side of Fieldside.
+It is accessed via Fieldside (track) which also serves No's 70 and 72 Fieldside - the latter being within the applicant's ownership.
+The site is bounded to the west by hedgerow and along the eastern boundary by a mixture of hedgerow and fence.

 The northern and southern boundaries are currently open.
+An outbuilding is located at the north west of the site.

-- 2.2 The land immediately north of the site is also in the applicant's ownership and leads to Fieldside (track) which also currently serves 2 dwellings. - 2.3 The character of the immediate area between Fieldside (track) and Lake Drove is of countryside with only sporadic housing generally dominated by undeveloped spaces, trees and hedgerow and with open farmland extending north and southwards from the site.
+- 2.2 The land immediately south of the site is also in the applicant's ownership and leads to Lake Drove.
+The north western corner of the site abuts 74 Fieldside which is served by its own access off Lake Drove. - 2.3 The character of the immediate area between Fieldside (track) and Lake Drove is of countryside with only sporadic housing generally dominated by undeveloped spaces, trees and hedgerow and with open farmland extend north and southwards from the site.
 The area is considered to be rural in character when compared to the more built up area of Coates to the north east of Fieldside with a reversal of open space versus housing ratio. - 2.4 The site lies in Flood Zone 1